Prairie Weather (Rural Roots Canada) – Winter Weather begins across the prairies, first with snow, then with colder conditions

 Saskatchewan and Manitoba

-There will be some cloud west of Regina and Saskatcoon, but east of there to Winnipeg, expect sunshine.
+There will be some cloud west of Regina and Saskatoon, but east of there to Winnipeg, expect mainly sunny conditions.
 This doesn’t mean it will be warm.
 The area will be under the influence of arctic high pressure with a cold northwesterly flow.
 High temperatures in most of Saskatchewan and Manitoba will range from -5 to -15.
-It could be slightly warmer btween Lake Winnipeg and the Ontario boundary.

 Friday